 Problem Action An application does not run correctly.
 Check the following to make sure that the problem is not being caused by the application: Your computer has the minimum required memory to run the application.
 Refer to the manuals supplied with the application.
 The application is designed to operate with your operating system.
 Other applications run correctly on your computer.
-The necessary device drivers are installed -- "Advanced" in the Online User's Guide .
-The application works OK when it is run on some other computer.
-If an error message appears when you are using the application program, refer to the manuals supplied with the application.
+The necessary device drivers are installed ( If an error message appears when you are using the application program, refer to the manuals supplied with the application.
 If these items are correct and you still have a problem, contact your place of purchase or a service representative for help.
+The main window bitmap in the ThinkPad Configuration program is distorted (Windows NT only).
+Installing the Active Desktop , bundled with Internet Explorer Version 4.0 on Windows NT, might cause this problem.
+Do one of the following: Uninstall the Active Desktop .
+(Merely disabling the Active Desktop is not effective to avoid the problem.)
+Close the ThinkPad Configuration program and start it again.
+(This is a temporary recovery.)